 Click the link for the DIY on how to build trellises and privacy screens.

-Be sure to check out my other inspiring garden posts where I’ll show you how-to’s for an upcycled mirror and shelf to expand any small outdoor space, and;
+Be sure to check out a few of our other inspiring garden ideas like this upcycled mirror and shelf to expand any small outdoor space, and;

 Creative planter ideas – where we make the most of repurposing items such as this chair and enamel pot!

 At Birdz of a Feather, we’re feathering the nest… one room at a time.
 Follow our blog here or on Bloglovin’ to see other DIY projects, in and around the home.
-You can also follow us on Pinterest our Youtube channel and on Facebook.
+You can also follow us on Pinterest our Youtube channel, Facebook and on Instagram.